-Self-managing a rental property can be learned, but things get a bit more challenging when you manage more than one property at a time.
-And although rental properties are a great way to grow your wealth, managing one (let alone multiple properties), can be overwhelming.
+Although rental properties are a great way to grow your wealth, managing one (let alone multiple properties), can be overwhelming.
 The more rental properties you own, the more tenants and tenant-related problems you have to deal with.
+If you have multiple properties, whether multiple one-unit properties or managing various multi-family properties these actionable tips will help you to manage them the right way.

 1. List Your Property ASAP